Sanju525/DebtorMaintenance-SpringBoot-Security/README.md

 5. The tables will be automatically created, when the application starts.
 There is no need for creating tables manually.
 6. Run the project as ```SpringBoot Application```.
 7. Now you can view the application at ```localhost:8080```.
+### docker run
+You can also use this :whale:[docker image](https://hub.docker.com/repository/docker/sanjayganesh/debtormaintenance) to run the application.

 ## :gear: Features